tabreturn/pycon-2025/marp_slidedeck/slidedeck.md

 ---

 ## Introduction > Processing
-### ... anybody heard of it?
-* Graphics library and IDE made for teaching non-programmers programming in a visual way
+*Graphics library and IDE made for teaching non-programmers programming in a visual way*

-* Easy to learn, especially for beginners, promoting software literacy within the visual arts
-* Great for coding animations, generative art, data visualisations
-* Based on Java with simple functions for drawing and motion
+<p>&nbsp;</p>

+... anybody heard of it?

 ---